 In December 1998, DHHS convened a binational conference on women's health, held in Jerusalem.
 Hundreds of women's health leaders from both countries discussed common issues such as breast cancer, heart disease, working women's health, and prevention strategies for adolescent risky behaviors.

-- U.S. and Israeli scientists working cooperatively at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NAIMS) discovered the gene for familial Mediterranean Fever (FMF) and three gene mutations that cause this disease.
-The researchers hope to improve treatments of FMF and other diseases where the symptoms include excessive inflammation.
+- U.S. and Israeli scientists working collaboratively at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) identified the gene for familial Mediterranean Fever (FMF) and three mutations that cause the disease.
+The researchers aim to improve treatments for FMF and other diseases characterized by excessive inflammation.

-- The Epidemiology, Demography and Biometry (EDB) program is investigating disabilities in subsets of the Israeli population defined by country of origin, residence on a kibbutz and other factors.
+- The Epidemiology, Demography, and Biometry (EDB) program is investigating disabilities among subsets of the Israeli population defined by country of origin, kibbutz residence, and other factors.

 - The Soroka Medical Center of Ben-Gurion University and Columbia University are collaborating and conducting research on diarrheal diseases in Arab and Jewish children.
 Their goal is to "delineate the mechanisms underlying symptomatic versus asymptotic infection with Cryptosporidium, Giardia lamblia, and E. coli in children."